Echo Park Lake, lotus

 • USC/Exposition Park

 The majesty of past Olympics will meet a bit of future grandeur when a spruced-up Memorial Coliseum plays host to the 2028 Summer Games.
 But already, Exposition Park stands as one of L.A.’s most significant institutions.
-You’ll find green spaces scattered around the USC-adjacent property, but the most charming section resides in the fragrant Rose Garden.
+You’ll find green spaces scattered around the USC-adjacent property—the most charming section resides in the fragrant Rose Garden.
 Rest in one of the gazebos or take a stroll around the central fountain, all the while admiring its beautiful brick neighbors.
-If you’re up for the museum shuffle, take advantage of the free California African American Museum and California Science Center as well as the Natural History Museum, which includes a handsome nature walk and a seasonal butterfly garden.
+If you’re up for the museum shuffle, take advantage of the free California African American Museum and California Science Center, as well as the Natural History Museum, which offers a handsome nature walk and a seasonal butterfly garden.
 With a nearby E (Expo) Line station and the under-construction Lucas Museum of Narrative Art, the park has all the building blocks of a traditional urban museum campus.

 • Things to do